Go to top

 I n t r o d u c t i o n:

-The design of this chapter is to provide a complete cognitive model of the emergence of life on Earth, to answer the question
+The goal of this chapter is to provide a complete cognitive model of the emergence of life on Earth, namely to answer the question

 "What made certain objects, comprising of the same chemical elements as the Earth,